szhorvat/IGraphM/README.md

  - Create examples for the documentation or edit the documentation.
  - Write formal unit tests.
  - Implement new functions in pure Wolfram Language code.
- - Expose more igraph library functions to IGraph/M (C++ knowledge required)
+ - Expose more igraph library functions to IGraph/M (C++ knowledge required).
  - Implement entirely new functions in C++.

 If you are interested in contributing, send me an email for guidance.
 Evaluate the following in _Mathematica_ to get my email address: